What is a good book for a 3 year old?

 Based on the classic nursery rhyme, Fives Little Monkeys Jumping on the Bed, will delight small readers with its silly monkey energy and a surprise ending!

 Have fun as your own little monkey is introduced to counting, and learns you should always listen to mama.
+(This is a great read aloud book for 1 year olds too)

 13. Little Blue Truck by Alice Schertle (Ages 1-3)